 The thoughts can be about many different things.
 They can be about germs, harming, dropping items, locking doors, etc. They are all “real” to the person, but they are all just thoughts.

 There are many different theories on how OCD starts.
 Below are some of them…

 - Learned from parents or others

 - Chemical imbalance usually involving serotonin

 How OCD affected me

-However it is started, OCD has had a major affect on my life for forty of my forty-five years.
+However it is started, OCD has had a major affect on my life for 40 of my 45 years.
 Here are some of the ways it has affected me…

 I started being reined-in by this OCD demon around age six.
 I love dogs and wouldn’t hurt them, but I actually did do some terrible things to my beloved dog, Princess.